Christmas is now on the horizon and if like me, Christmas dinner is the meal of the year, you might already be planning your menu.

 Although the menu looks simple, I’d say this is a meal which needs to be prepared by quite an experienced cook.
 The menu cards are very helpful but there is an assumption of a basic level of cooking skills here.

-Tip: make sure you’ve got all the equipment you need – chopping board, fine grater, 2 roasting trays, foil, large spoon, large saucepan, colander, peeler, coarse grate, wide bottomed saucepan with a lid, large baking tray and a large frying pan with a lid.
+Tip: make sure you’ve got all the equipment you need – chopping board, fine grater, 2 roasting pans, foil, large spoon, large saucepan, colander, peeler, coarse grater, wide-bottomed saucepan with a lid, large baking tray and a large frying pan with a lid.

 For a start, you need to allocate 3 hours preparation time the night before.
 It’s very strange prepping Christmas veg without the sound of Carols at Kings and a glass of Sherry I can tell you.
 You need to make your gravy, prepare your Pigs in Blankets and prep the veg.

 You’ll also need to make sure that you’ve enough room in the fridge to pop in bowls containing your veg.
 The potatoes can sit in water in a saucepan overnight.

 Initially, I thought taking up to 2 hours to make gravy was a bit of a faff, but actually, it did make a difference.
 That’s something else I love about HelloFresh, they teach you cooking skills and techniques in easy to understand ways.

 On the morning itself, you still need to be up and at it quite early (absolutely no problem if you have kids of course) as the turkey needs to go in for 2 hours and you’ll need space in your oven for baking trays with your potatoes and root veg.
 The red cabbage cooks in a saucepan on the hob and the Brussels are pan-fried.